3scale-labs/api-operator/README.md

-# "Ostia" Project main repository
+# "API-Operator" Project main repository

-Ostia aims to be an openshift native API Management software.

-This is a not supported/official redhat product.
+This is not a supported/official redhat product.

 ## Deployment